Bisoprolol is also used to prevent chest pain caused by angina.

 It's also used to treat atrial fibrillation and other conditions that cause an irregular heartbeat.

-To make sure it's safe for you, tell your doctor before starting bisoprolol if you have:
+Bisoprolol is not suitable for everyone.
+To make sure it's safe for you, tell your doctor before starting to take bisoprolol if you have:

-- had an allergic reaction to bisoprolol or any other medicine in the past
+- ever had an allergic reaction to bisoprolol or any other medicine

 - low blood pressure (hypotension) or a slow heart rate